2019 Indian Super League final

-The 2019 Indian Super League Cup Final was the final match of the 2018–19 Indian Super League, the fifth season of the Indian Super League.
+The 2019 Indian Super League final was the final match of the 2018–19 Indian Super League, the fifth season of the Indian Super League.
 It was played between Bengaluru FC and FC Goa, on 17 March 2019 at the Mumbai Football Arena, Mumbai.
-It was played to determine the cup winner of the 2018–19 season of the Indian Super League.
+It was played to determine the champions of the 2018–19 season of the Indian Super League.

 Bengaluru FC won their maiden Indian Super League Cup title defeating FC Goa 1–0.
 Rahul Bheke of Bengaluru FC won the Man of the Match award for scoring the solitary goal in the 117 minute.

 Background

 This was Bengaluru FC's second consecutive Indian Super League final after making their debut at the 2017–18 season.
 Bengaluru FC previously lost the final against Chennaiyin FC 2–3.